Kabubaker/helloWorld/README.md

-# Android Prework - *Intro App*
+# Android Prework - *Introductory App*

 Submitted by: **Kadeeja Abubaker**

-**Intro App** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Introductory App** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total